 What's happening?

 We're relocating and upgrading the Hinemoa Street pump station, alongside installing new stormwater pipes on Armstrong Ave and Henderson Street.
-The new design will provide robust protection, even during a one in ten-year local rainfall event, offering much-needed security for residents.
+The new design will provide robust protection, even during a one in fifty-year local rainfall event, offering much-needed security for residents.
+Because of restricted space at the original pump station site, it was necessary to find a new location that offered a larger area.
+The new Henderson Street pump station is being constructed at the back of James Street School field.

 Why the upgrade?